New rules on moneylenders will protect consumers

 The Director of Consumer Protection with the Central Bank said new rules for licenced moneylenders will enhance and strengthen protections for customers of these services.

-Under the new measures, and prompt consumers to consider alternatives.
+Under the new measures, all advertisements for high cost loans with an APR over 23% must include “prominent warnings” and prompt consumers to consider alternatives.

 While the majority of the regulations will come into effect on 1 January 2021, the high cost warning will take effect on 1 September this year.